dasch-swiss/dsp-ui-lib/projects/dsp-ui/README.md

 ## Setup

-The module supports runtime config to load the API configuration on load and not on build.
-This helps to run an App as docker image in various environments.
-But this needs some modifications in your app.
-We suggest to build the app with [@angular/cli](https://cli.angular.io/).
+The module supports runtime config to load the API configuration on load as opposed to on build.
+This helps run an App as a docker image in various environments.
+However, this requires some modifications in your app.
+We suggest building the app with [@angular/cli](https://cli.angular.io/).

 First, let's make a `config.dev.json` file in an additional folder `src/config/`: